Texas Department of Insurance

 4. How can I find an appointed Texas licensed professional engineer?

-The list of appointed Texas licensed professional engineers is available on TDI’s website at www.tdi.state.tx.us/wind/index.html or call 1-800-248-6032 to request a copy be mailed or faxed to you.
+The list of appointed Texas licensed professional engineers is available on TDI's website at appscenter.tdi.texas.gov/windstorm/p/publicAQIList or call 800-248-6032, option 5, to request a copy by mail or fax.

 5. When is the inspection performed?

-It is important for the inspections to be made during – not prior to or after – the construction or repair.
-All inspectors must see the work as it is being done instead of after completion.
+TDI inspectors must perform inspections during - not before or after - the construction or repair.
+All inspectors must see the work in-progress.

 6. Do you inspect our structure before we start work?

-No, inspections should always be performed while the work is in progress; however, the TDI inspectors are available to meet and/or discuss the work that is to be performed in an effort to educate and inform all parties of our compliance requirements.
+No, TDI inspectors only perform inspections while the work is in progress; however, the inspectors are available to meet or discuss any planned work to educate and inform all parties of our compliance requirements.

-7. What if the new structure, addition to an existing structure, alteration, repair or re-roof has already been completed and no inspections were conducted?
+7. What if the new structure, addition to an existing structure, alteration, repair, or re-roof has was completed without an inspection?

-If a new structure, addition to an existing structure, alteration, repair or re-roof has already been completed, then an appointed Texas licensed professional engineer must perform the inspections.
+If a new structure, addition to an existing structure, alteration, repair, or re-roof was completed without an inspection, then an appointed Texas licensed professional engineer must perform the inspection (a post-construction inspection).
+Find a list of appointed Texas licensed professional engineers who perform post construction inspections on TDI’s website: appscenter.tdi.texas.gov/windstorm/p/publicAQIList.

 8. How do I apply for an inspection?

-If you plan to build, add to, alter or repair a structure, either you or your builder should notify TDI right away.
-You can submit Form WPI-1 Application for Windstorm Building Inspection to inform TDI of your project.
-You or your builder should contact TDI each time an inspection is needed for a new phase of construction.
-You should be sure to contact your local field office if you have any questions and as soon as you know a date that the first inspection will be needed.
-If inspections are performed by an appointed Texas licensed professional engineer, make sure the proper certification forms are filed with TDI by the engineer.
-It is essential to make an application with TDI before the commencement of construction.
+If you plan to build, add to, alter, or repair a structure, you or your builder should notify TDI before starting construction.
+You can submit Form WPI-1 Application for Certificate of Compliance to inform TDI of your project.
+If a TDI inspector is performing your inspection, contact TDI each time you need an inspection for a new phase of construction.
+Contact TDI if you have any questions and as soon as you know the date that you will need the first inspection.

-9. How long will I have to wait?
+9. How long will I have to wait for a TDI inspector to perform an inspection?

-The inspection will be conducted by TDI within 48 hours of the requested date of inspection, excluding weekends, state, federal or national holidays.
+TDI inspectors try to conduct inspections within 48 hours of the requested date of inspection, excluding weekends or holidays.
+Large storms or weather events can affect the inspectors availability.

 10. How much do inspections cost?